SPRINGPEACHVINH/IDPS/Topology/README.md

 sudo systemctl restart systemd-resolved.service
 ```

-**Note:** Configure NAT Routing on Router is temporary, need to run command again when rebooting
+**Note:** Configure NAT Routing and DNS is temporary, need to run command again when rebooting